 Sunfiber is appropriate for all ages.
 It can easily be added to juice, milk, smoothie, yogurt or any other non-carbonated food or beverage without altering the taste, aroma or consistency.
 The recommended dosage of one serving (3 – 7 grams) is the same for all ages above 9 months.

-Remember, supplemental fiber is always used in addition to, not instead of, wholesome poo-friendly foods such as pears, peaches, plums and prunes.
+Remember, supplemental fiber for constipation is always used in addition to, not instead of, wholesome poo-friendly foods such as pears, peaches, plums and prunes.
 As Dr. Bill is fond of saying: “The food that goes in at the top end affects the ease of passage at the bottom end.”